 As organizations progress along this continuum towards the third horizon, they unlock exponential value for not just their own businesses, but also for those in their ecosystem.
 Perpetual value creation leveraging collective knowledge and self-funding transformation characterizes this phase.

 Disruptions make us redraw the assumptions in our business plans and the future.
-And the big lesson from the pandemic in 2020 is that in an increasingly borderless world, it is purpose that is a unifying force.
+And the big lesson from the pandemic is that in an increasingly borderless world, it is purpose that is a unifying force.
 Leaders must draw up a roadmap to a purpose-led growth over the long term to unlock continuous business value.